 nc -zv example.com 443

-Notice the MySQL entry in the ss output above: it binds to 127.0.0.1:3306 rather than 0.0.0.0:3306.
-This means MySQL only accepts connections from the local machine — exactly the kind of secure configuration you want for a database that only your local application needs to reach.
-You can check your public IP and then use Nmap against it to see what ports are visible from the outside.
+Notice the MySQL entry in the ss output above.
+It binds to 127.0.0.1:3306 rather than 0.0.0.0:3306, so MySQL only accepts connections from the local machine.
+That is exactly the secure configuration you want for a database that only your local application needs to reach.
+You can check your public IP and then run Nmap against it to see what ports are visible from outside.

 Quick Reference Table